-We champion marginalised and underrepresented writers.
+We champion queer, feminist and marginalised writer weirdos.
 Through a nationwide programme of live events, workshops, retreats and other projects, we empower and support these writers to develop their writing craft, confidence and community.

 What We Do